FIDE: World Championship divided, 1993–2006

-In 1992 Nigel Short surprised the world by winning the Candidates Tournament and thus becoming the official challenger for Kasparov's world title.
-FIDE very quickly accepted a bid from Manchester (England) to host the title match in 1993.
-But at that time Short was travelling to Greece and could not be consulted as FIDE's rules required.
-On learning of the situation Short contacted Kasparov, who had distrusted FIDE and its president, Florencio Campomanes ever since Campomanes had stopped his title match against Karpov in 1984.
-Kasparov and Short concluded that FIDE had failed to get them the best financial deal available and announced that they would "play under the auspices of a new body, the "Professional Chess Association" (PCA).
-FIDE stripped Kasparov of his FIDE title and dropped Kasparov and Short from the official rating list.
-It also announced a title match between Karpov and Jan Timman, whom Short had defeated in the semi-final and final stages of the Candidates Tournament.
-Kasparov and Karpov won their matches and there were now two players claiming to be world champion.
+In 1992, Nigel Short emerged as the official challenger for Kasparov's world title after winning the Candidates Tournament.
+FIDE promptly accepted a bid from Manchester, England, to host the 1993 title match, but without consulting Short, as its rules required; Short was traveling to Greece at the time.
+Upon learning of this, Short reached out to Kasparov, who had harbored distrust for FIDE and its president, Florencio Campomanes, since the abrupt end of his 1984 title match against Anatoly Karpov.
+Kasparov and Short concluded that FIDE had not secured the best financial deal for them and announced their decision to play under a new organization, the Professional Chess Association (PCA).
+In response, FIDE stripped Kasparov of his title, removed both Kasparov and Short from the official rating list, and announced a title match between Karpov and Jan Timman, whom Short had defeated in the Candidates Tournament.
+Both Kasparov and Karpov won their respective matches, both claiming the title of world champion.

-In 1994 Kasparov concluded that breaking away from FIDE had been a mistake, because both commercial sponsors and the majority of grandmasters disliked the split in the world championship.
-Kasparov started trying to improve relations with FIDE and supported Campomanes' bid for re-election as president of FIDE.
-But many FIDE delegates regarded Campomanes as corrupt and in 1995 he agreed to resign provided his successor was Kirsan Ilyumzhinov, president of the Republic of Kalmykia.
+By 1994, Kasparov realized that separating from FIDE had been a mistake, as the split in the world championship was unpopular among commercial sponsors and most grandmasters.
+He began efforts to mend relations with FIDE and supported Campomanes's re-election bid as FIDE president.
+However, many FIDE delegates viewed Campomanes as corrupt, and he agreed to resign in 1995, provided his successor was Kirsan Ilyumzhinov, the president of the Republic of Kalmykia.